 In order for consumers worldwide to purchase Casio products with confidence, the company believes that it must support and adhere to common global principles for sustainable growth for the international community, beginning with Casio’s global supply chain.

-This is why, in December 2010, Casio joined the United Nations Global Compact, and made Casio Group employees thoroughly aware of this.
+This is why, in December 2010, the company president signed a letter of commitment to support the principles of the United Nations Global Compact.
+With that step, Casio joined the compact, and it has been making employees thoroughly aware of it ever since, group-wide.
 While pursuing specific initiatives for the realization of the Global Compact principles, Casio is also appropriately disclosing progress.

-Casio is also active at the local network level of the UN Global Compact, serving as a member of the Japanese Global Compact Local Network (GC-JN).
+Casio is also active at the local network level of the UN Global Compact, serving as a member of the Japanese Global Compact Network Japan (GCNJ).

 10 Principles of the UN Global Compact